MatteoBriscini/IOT-project/IOT_project1/iotDoc.md

 ### **Sending info on the parking state**
 In this phase, the node turns on the wifi, sends the message (FREE or OCCUPIED) to the specified MAC address (throw esp_now protocol), waits for 2000 microseconds (to avoid communication error and to get an eventual response), and turns off the wifi again.
->**note:** in reality, the two last operations are implemented inside the *goToDeepSleep* function, but they are reported ear for clearness.
+>**note:** in reality, the two last operations are implemented inside the *goToDeepSleep* function, but they are reported here for clearness.

 Following are provided all the functions concern this phase: